SUSE/sap_host_exporter/doc/devel.md

-# Developing
+# Developer notes

-# Learning materials:
+## Learning materials

-This guide will provide some guided to understand the material behind Netweaver.
+This guide will provide some initial pointers to understand the material behind Netweaver.
-The link might be broken or some small changes will needed during the time, just submit a PR to fix if you find broken links.
+The link might be broken or some small changes will be needed in the future; please feel free to submit a PR to fix any broken links you find.

-This guide goal is to provide some entrypoints.

-##  Exploratory/Learning SOAP of SapControl interface:
+##  Exploring and Learning the SOAP SapControl interface

 You can find the full documentation here: https://www.sap.com/documents/2016/09/0a40e60d-8b7c-0010-82c7-eda71af511fa.html?infl=547aee22-5559-4c30-9b86-3e2df9e5d806

-In order to learn the interface of SOAP you can use the folowing sapcontrol script: ( example extracted from previous link and adapted)
+In order to learn the SOAP interface, you can use the following Python script: (example extracted from the previous link and adapted)

 ```python
 #! /usr/bin/python3